venits/native-forms-wordpress/README.md

 # Integrate NativeForms Widget with WordPress website.

-In this article we are going to setup **Feedback Widget** for website created in WordPress, so your visitors can leave you  feedback about your website/product/service.
+In this article we are going to setup **Feedback Widget** for websites created in WordPress.
+It gives your visitors tool to leave you feedback, ask a question or request a feature.

 #### Our widget will look like this:
 ![Widget](https://raw.githubusercontent.com/venits/native-forms-wordpress/master/assets/widget.png)